bsharper/giphizer/README.md

+## Update

+Used the (soon to be depreciated) 2to3 for most fixes.
+Did some minor cleanup (moved API key out of script) and some small changes to how the API works.
+Set the GIPHY_API_KEY environmental variable or put it under `~/.config/giphy/api_key` for the script to pick it up.
+The original code mostly worked great once updated to work with Python 3, I'm glad it was easy to update.

+## Original readme below:

 Have you ever though **Oh man, Giphy is great, but I wish I could use it in my terminal**?
 Well now you can!
 (Assuming you're an iTerm user...)